• Improve this Doc

 Context

-template command has own subcontext.
-It is possible to switch to the subcontext using the following command.
+The template command has its own subcontext.
+Switch to the subcontext using the following command:

 netx# ddos-guard template <template-name>